B-Lang-org/bsc/DEVELOP.md

 ### BSC stage: Type checking

-* See the link on the use fo SMT solvers, below
+* See the link on the use of SMT solvers, below

 ### BSC stage: Elaboration